jeremywrnr/booker/readme.md

 - refactor so title is min(terminal width, max(message lengths))
 - ~~make completion script read on gem install~~
 - add option for dumping completion script, user can route to `$FPATH/_web`
+- make an option to run a script, that deletes itself after installing completion
 - implement more testing with rspec
 - config: browser, user, search